saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 Retrieving OSPF information
 ===========================

-In this example, we will be looking for the neighbor address, interface and neighbor adjacency-time.
+In this example, we will be looking for the neighbor address, neighbor id, interface and neighbor adjacency-time.

 We know this information is revealed when we issue `show ospf neighbor extensive` command.
 To figure out what RPC we need, we simple issue `show ospf neighbor extensive |display xml rpc` which will give us the following: